nimalzinho/TF2QuoteSearcher/README.md

 Try it out here: https://nimalzinho.github.io/TF2QuoteSearcher/

 # Property
-All the audio content is the property of Valve Corporation https://www.valvesoftware.com/
+All the audio content and quotes are the property of Valve Corporation. https://www.valvesoftware.com/

 # Citations
 All the JSON files were created using the TF2 Wiki.